-The 2018 MRS Fall Meeting is registered with the National Academies of Sciences Engineering Medicine.
+The 2019 MRS Spring Meeting is registered with the National Academies of Sciences Engineering Medicine.

 The International Visitors Office (IVO) is a program operated by the Board on International Scientific Organizations.
 The IVO serves as a resource on visa-related issues for The National Academies, Academy members, as well as scientists and students traveling to the United States for professional activities.

 The IVO Questionnaire collects information on visa-related issues from the scientific community.
 The data collected through the questionnaire will be used to track trends and report urgent visa cases to the U.S. Department of State.